The Fawn Response in Leadership: Why You're Burning Out (Even Though You're Good at Your Job)

-I spent nearly a decade working in international corporate environments — leading teams, managing partnerships, and driving campaigns across Europe, the UK, and Asia.
+I spent nearly a decade working in international corporate environments—leading teams, managing partnerships, and driving digital marketing campaigns across Europe, the UK, the US, and the Middle East.
 I know firsthand what it means to carry the weight of visibility, performance, and emotional responsibility in roles that quietly demand everything.
-That experience now shapes my work as a psychosomatic coach; supporting founders, leaders, and high-functioning professionals who’ve built careers on showing up for everyone else, but are now hitting a wall.
+That experience now shapes my work as a psychosomatic coach, supporting founders, leaders, and high-functioning professionals who’ve built careers on showing up for everyone else, but are now hitting a wall.
 I’ve been on both sides of this pattern.
 And I’ve come to see it not as personal failure, but as a nervous system strategy that once kept us safe.

 Not everyone yells when they’re overwhelmed.
 Some people over-deliver.
 Some smile, nod, help, adjust, stay late, and take it all on.